Ube Industries (OTCMKTS:UBEOY) Reaches New 52-Week Low at $10.85

-Ube Industries, Ltd. (OTCMKTS:UBEOY)’s share price hit a new 52-week low during trading on Tuesday .
-The stock traded as low as $10.85 and last traded at $10.85, with a volume of 0 shares.
+Ube Industries, Ltd. (OTCMKTS:UBEOY)’s share price reached a new 52-week low on Monday .
+The company traded as low as $10.85 and last traded at $10.85, with a volume of 0 shares trading hands.
 The stock had previously closed at $10.85.

-Separately, Zacks Investment Research cut Ube Industries from a “hold” rating to a “sell” rating in a research report on Friday, July 16th.
+Separately, Zacks Investment Research cut Ube Industries from a “hold” rating to a “sell” rating in a research note on Friday, July 16th.

 Ube Industries Ltd. engages in the operation of chemical, construction materials, machinery and environmental businesses.
 It operates through the following business segments: Chemicals, Construction Materials, Machinery and Others.
 The Chemicals segment provides nylon products made from caprolactam, nylon resin, polybutadiene rubber, polyimide, and silicon nitrides; and also provides separators for lithium-ion batteries, thermal control film for satellites, gas separation membrane modules, synthetic marine fragrances and others.